Deepness: Composition

 "Deepness" is written in the key of B minor and set to a common time tempo of 77 beats per minute.
 Misia's vocals span from A_{3} to E_{5}.
 "Deepness" was written specifically for Ōoku: Tanjō.
 Before writing the song, Misia brushed up on the world of Ōoku by reading the original manga in its entirety.
 She was struck by the female shōgun and all-male ōoku, and felt that the reversal of gender roles depicted in the manga was something modern women could relate to.
 Misia decided to write lyrics that revolved around the dedication of the ōoku and the outpouring of love for their one and only shōgun.

 Critical reception

 EMTG Music's Yūichi Hirayama stated about "Deepness" that "the message is in the sound of the song itself" and compared it to the "crisp" sound of Misia's "Snow Song" (2003).
 Hirayama described the song as being the "ideal vehicle" for Misia's voice.
 He also praised Phil Tan for his work mixing the track.
 CDJournal critics said the song was reminiscent of an Alicia Keys mid-tempo ballad and also praised Tan's contribution.
-They described "Deepness" as "epic" but not too overwhelming so as to not put it on repeat.
+They described "Deepness" as "epic" but not too overwhelming so as to put it on repeat.